spremi/clique/README.md

   * Useful in corporate environments.
 * Custom characters for opening & closing the comment characters.
 * Use custom licence identifier & text, if enabled.
+* Effectively supports all languages.
+  (Tested on C/C++, Python and shell scripts)
+   - Multi-language settings are currently no supported.
+   - Comment styles **must** be adjusted for each language... until next version.
+   - Should be an acceptable limitation unless, you work on multiple languages with different comment characters.

 ## Requirements

 The workspace must contain `package.json` based on specification [here](https://docs.npmjs.com/files/package.json).

+When `package.json` is not _natural_ / _common_ in your workspace,
+create `.clique.json` with necessary - information following the same rules.

+Of course, **adjust** the comment style - as necessary.

 ## Shortcut key